weltamdraht/ReticulumRasPiRelaySwitch/README.md

 Put 'example_receiver.py' into your home directory.

-Make the script available as a system service (example config provided in this repo).
+Make the script available as a system service.

 Create a .env File using the example provided in this repo.